Pedsmarter756/javascript-market/README.md

 ## Credits

 ### Media&code
-° The website images were taken from the following sources:
+## The website images were taken from the following sources:

-° contact and about us background  images  : Unsplash ° pics on items was taken from : Google Image Search and splash
+- contact and about us background  images  was taken from: (https://unsplash.com/)
+- pics on items was taken from : Google Image Search (https://www.google.com)

-° contact form was taken from flask-mail
+- contact form was taken from flask-mail

 ### Acknowledgements